fabcotech/dappy-docs/docs/setup_https.md

 sidebar_position: 5
 ---

-# Generate and publish certificates
+# Generate and publish root certificates

 At the top level, dappy allows you to have a self signed certificate.
 This is because **you are your own certificate authority** 🔒🔒🔒, you don't have to ask permission to exist !